-To actively contribute to Calliope development, you'll instead want to clone the repository, giving you an editable copy.
+To actively contribute to Calliope development, or simply track the latest development version, you'll instead want to clone our GitHub repository.
 This will provide you with the master branch in a known location on your local device.

 First, clone the repository: